subramanyammolleti/subramanyammolleti.github.io/_posts/2015-01-23-access-whatsapp-in-web-browser.md

 1. Update `WhatsApp app` to the latest version in your Mobile.

-2. Download any `QR Code Reader`, I would recommend this app for [Android](https://play.google.com/store/apps/details?id=la.droid.qr&hl=en), [Windows Phone](http://www.windowsphone.com/en-us/store/app/qr-code-scanner/352fad4a-6f14-4508-a09a-818b417ea634), [Blackberry](http://appworld.blackberry.com/webstore/content/13962/?countrycode=IN&lang=en)

-3. Open this [site](https://web.whatsapp.com/) on PC
+2. Open this [site](https://web.whatsapp.com/) on PC

-4. Open `QR Reader App` place your phone near the `QR Code` and let the phone scan, Now close QR Code app.

-5. Open `Menu Option in WhatsApp` in that Choose `WhatsApp Web` from the menu, Scan the code inside of WhatsApp, and you’re done.
+3. Open `Menu Option in WhatsApp` in that Choose `WhatsApp Web` from the menu, Scan the code inside of WhatsApp, and you’re done.
 Now your paired with the WhatsApp web client.

 <img src="/assets/menu-select.png" style="float:left;padding-left:18px"/>
 <img src="/assets/scan-inside-whatsapp.png" style="width: 380px;height:474px" />